Here are some notable people whose paths crossed with Paul Elder & Company.

-- Audley B. Wells (b.
-1887).
+- Audley B. Wells (1887-1971).
 Artist and illustrator.
 Born in Missouri, she moved to Los Angeles by 1900.
 In 1918 she was an Art and Drawing teacher in the Los Angeles and Pasadena schools.

 - Charles Keeler (1871-1937).
-Author, poet and naturalist who wrote several books for Elder, including The Simple Home, and was a frequent contributor to Impressions magazine.
+Author, poet, naturalist, and evangelist for the California Arts & Crafts movement.
+Keeler wrote four books for Elder, including The Simple Home and San Francisco Through Earthquake and Fire, and was a frequent contributor to Impressions magazine.

 - Bernard Maybeck (1862-1957).
 Architect of the Panama-Pacific International Exposition’s Palace of Fine Arts and Berkeley’s First Church of Christ, Scientist.
 He was the architect or consulting architect for four of Elder’s bookstores.
 Maybeck’s only book, The Palace of Fine Arts and Lagoon, was published by Elder.

 Booksellers, Printers & Publishers: